Some posts contain compensated links. Please read this disclaimer for more info.

 Tips from our garden to yours:

-- Choose a site in full sun or with a little shade.
+- Choose a site in full sun or with a bit of shade.

 - It is best to grow cabbage in full sun, but the plants can deal with partial sun.